16 Jan CRISPR/Cas13a incorporated into microfluidic technology for nucleic acid amplification‐free miRNA diagnostics

 Their chip consisted of two main sections: an immobilization area and a detection region.
 The immobilization area was prefilled and functionalized with the required reagents.
 Upon incubation with the reagents, the sample is moved to the detection region that consists of three electrodes (working, counter, and reference electrodes) for electrochemical detection.
 The electrodes could measure the changes in the current due to the presence of H2O2 as a product of the enzymatic activity of the analytes.
 The amperometric peak was related to the concentration of the target miRNA, thus worked as a biosensor for measuring the miRNA content of the sample.
 The average cost of the chips was estimated to be <2 €.
 This low-cost makes this biosensor an ideal choice for third-world and developing countries with limited resources.

-For the future work, they have aimed at expanding the microfluidic point of care device to a multiplex biosensor.
+For future work, they have aimed at expanding the microfluidic chip to a point of care device for multiplex biosensing.
 The envisioned device will incorporate up to eight microchannels to allow multiple miRNA assays of the sample in a single-chip.
 This will have multiple benefits such as higher accuracy of the results and the possibility of performing negative and positive tests along with giving a more comprehensive picture of the patient’s condition.

 This high-resolution version of the “On-chip CRISPR/Cas13a cleavage” video visualizes the “one-for-all” sensor chip handling and cleavage process and is the Supplementary video of article “CRISPR/Cas13a-Powered Electrochemical Microfluidic Biosensor for Nucleic Acid Amplification-Free miRNA Diagnostics”, published in Advanced Materials (DOI: 10.1002/adma.201905311).